-Individuals who are unable to work due to neck pain may qualify to receive long term disability and/or Social Security Disability benefits (also known as Social Security Disability Insurance or SSDI) for a cervical spine disorder.
+Individuals who cannot work due to neck pain may qualify for long-term disability and Social Security Disability Insurance (SSDI) benefits.
 If you have a disability insurance policy, you must meet the requirements of your specific policy.
-To qualify for Social Security benefits you must meet the requirements of the Social Security Administration’s disability listing or demonstrate that you are unable to return to work as a result of your severe symptoms and resulting limitations.
+You must meet the Social Security Administration’s requirements to qualify for Social Security benefits.

-The most common conditions that may appear on applications for neck pain disability benefits are herniated discs, degenerative disc disease, infections such as meningitis, inflammatory disorders such as arthritis, certain types of cancer, pinched nerves, and whiplash, though there are many other conditions that can cause neck pain.
+The most common conditions that may appear on applications for neck pain disability benefits are herniated discs, degenerative disc disease, infections such as meningitis, inflammatory disorders such as arthritis, certain types of cancer, pinched nerves, and whiplash.
+However, many other conditions can cause neck pain.
 Symptoms of a cervical spine problem may include pain, numbness, tingling, headaches, nausea, dizziness, problems swallowing and chewing, and sharp, shooting pain.

-Neck pain and cervical spine problems can have a number of different medical causes, such as nerve compression or damage (a “pinched nerve”), a bulging or herniated disc, muscle tears or strains, joints that become worn, injuries, disease, and other chronic and degenerative changes.
+Neck pain and cervical spine problems can have many different medical causes, such as nerve compression or damage (a “pinched nerve”), a bulging or herniated disc, muscle tears or strains, joints that become worn, injuries, disease, and other chronic and degenerative changes.

 Can I Get Disability for Neck Pain?

-The focus of any disability claim based on neck pain is on the underlying condition that is causing the neck pain and/or neck problems.
+The focus of any disability claim based on neck pain is on the underlying condition causing the neck pain and neck problems.
 Establishing proof of the root causes of neck pain should be the focus of the medical information section of an application for benefits.
-This is done via the medical records, as one’s neck pain is but a symptom of the underlying causes of neck problems.
+This is done via medical records, as neck pain is a symptom of the underlying causes of neck problems.

 Reports of severe pain are not enough to meet the requirements for disability benefits.
-You need objective evidence such as a physical evaluation of your range of motion and ability to perform work activities.
+You need objective evidence, such as a physical evaluation of your range of motion and ability to perform work activities.
 The results of imaging tests used in your diagnoses, such as a CT or MRI scan, may also help you qualify for benefits.
-If you are using an assistive device or have made changes to your daily activities you may consider using a sworn statement to support your case.
+If you use an assistive device or have changed your daily activities, you may consider using a sworn statement to support your case.

-Many policies use an “own occupation” definition for a certain period of time (typically a two-year period), then change to an “any occupation” definition for the remaining benefit period.
-It is common for the insurance company to determine that you no longer meet the requirements of the policy when this change in definition occurs.
+Many policies use an “own occupation” definition for a certain period and then change to an “any occupation” definition for the remaining benefit period.
+When this definition change occurs, the insurance company typically determines that you no longer meet the policy requirements.

-However, if your “residual functional capacity” is such that your limitations are severe enough to prevent you from performing any occupation, then you will be approved to receive disability insurance benefits.
-If your claim is terminated after a two-year period, whether it be due to an “any occupation” provision or based on some other time-based policy provision, you should contact an attorney for a free consultation.
+However, if your “residual functional capacity” is such that your limitations are severe enough to prevent you from performing any occupation, you will be approved to receive disability insurance benefits.
+If your claim is terminated after two years, whether due to an “any occupation” provision or based on some other time-based policy provision, you should contact an attorney for a free consultation.

 Social Security Disability Insurance (SSDI) Claims

-To be approved for Social Security Disability benefits, you will need to show that you meet the requirements of one of Social Security’s official disability listings or prove that you do not have the capacity to return to work because your neck pain or cervical conditions are so severe.
+To be approved for Social Security Disability benefits, you must show that you meet the requirements of one of Social Security’s official disability listings or prove that you cannot return to work because your neck pain or cervical conditions are so severe.
 In addition, your condition must last, or be expected to last, 12 months or more.

 What Neck Problems Qualify for Disability?